ayl48/FastRobots/source/Lab5.md

 Python side:
 ![](images/Lab5/SET_CON_py.jpeg)

-The **START_RUN** command sets the target distance (setpoint) and PID runtime, then executes PI control for the specified duration.
+The **START_RUN** command allows me to set the target distance (setpoint) and PID runtime, then executes PI control for the specified duration.
 It sends timestamped data, including distances, PWM values, P terms, and I terms, to the computer afterward for plotting.

 Arduino side:
 ![](images/Lab5/START_RUN_ard.jpg)